sprjihoon/ap_002/README.md

 - `GET /` – returns `Clothing Inspection API`
 - `GET /api/healthz` – returns `{ "status": "ok" }`

+### Troubleshooting Render Deployments
+If a container exits immediately with a `SIGTERM` signal, review the Render logs for the real error right before `SIGTERM`.
+Common culprits are:

+1. The service type is set to **Node** instead of **Docker**.
+Make sure the backend is deployed as a Docker service so the provided `Dockerfile` runs.
+2. A custom `PORT` environment variable is defined.
+Render sets `PORT` automatically, so remove any manually defined value.
+3. The app fails health checks.
+Verify `/` and `/api/healthz` return `200`.
+4. Database credentials or other required environment variables are missing, causing startup errors.

+Checking the lines immediately above `npm error signal SIGTERM` in the logs usually reveals the exact reason.

 ## Security Notes
 * **Secrets** (DB, JWT, SMTP) are sourced from environment variables – never commit them.
 * `.gitignore` excludes uploads, node_modules, build artefacts, and any *.env files.